anetakotas/anetakotas/README.md

 # Hi, I'm Aneta!
 I am a first year student at National College of Ireland and I am passionate about coding!
+I love learning and finding new challenges which can broaden my knowledge.

+## My interests:
+- Coding
+- Art
+- Reading

 <!--
 **anetakotas/anetakotas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.